 How can we register to apply?

-Great news that you are thinking about applying to our scheme.
+Are you interested? - Great news that you are thinking about applying to our scheme.
 But do you have a few more questions first?
-If you are interested but would like the team to contact you directly so that you can ask some more questions or arrange a meeting/phone call, please complete our interest form online here.
+If you are interested but would like the team to contact you directly so that you can ask some more questions or arrange a meeting/phone call, please complete our interest only form online here.
 Once you have submitted this form on behalf of your club, our team will be in touch with you directly to answer any more questions before you register.

 What does accreditation with the Inclusive Club Scheme require?

 The Inclusive Club Scheme requires a club to meet all of the specified criteria in each level in order to gain recognition.
 The scheme has two levels.
 Please note that all clubs must start with the bronze level first.
 Only existing clubs recognised as bronze level clubs can apply to upgrade themselves to silver;

 Bronze: clubs aiming to become bronze accredited must achieve 5 steps